1. Which ski is right for me?

 Faction Series: Made from lightweight yet durable aluminium, the Faction poles are strong enough to whack your way through that cornice, comfortable enough to punch out on cliff drops and celebrate that stomped landing with a double pole plant.
 Delivered with interchangeable freeride baskets (80 mm and 60 mm) and with extended rubber grips, these sticks are sure to keep you stoked all over the mountain.

-Candide Thovex Signature Series: Available in colourways that match our Candide Thovex Signature Series skis, the Candide poles are made to enhance your shred, all over the mountain.
-Strong, lightweight aluminium with soft rubber grips and adjustable straps ensure comfort and dependability when you're pushing it, whether grabbing tail in the park or tracing that perfect turn through the deep stuff.
+Dancer Series: Available in four eye-catching colourways that match our brand-new Dancer Series skis, the Dancer poles are made to enhance your shred all over the mountain.
+Strong, lightweight aluminium with 2k soft rubber grips and adjustable straps ensure comfort and dependability when you need it most, whether you’re arcing high-speed turns, or planting to avoid that incoming Aspen tree.
+Size from 110 to 135 cm.

 Agent Series: The Agent pole is a lightweight, adjustable touring pole perfect for skiers who like to get out on expeditions or who need to change the length of their pole throughout the day.
 Made from lightweight aluminium, with an extended rubber grip and interchangeable freeride baskets (60 mm and 80 mm), this pole is the perfect companion for your next expedition.
 Size from 110 to 145 cm.